-I recommend getting a Bayou Classic 60-Quart All-Purpose Aluminum Stockpot with Steam and Boil Basket.
+I recommend getting a Bayou Classic 62-Quart All-Purpose Aluminum Stockpot with Steam and Boil Basket.

-You can also use the stockpot on your kitchen stovetop for canning, making a big batch of freezer soup, steaming lobsters, and making beer.
+You can also use this large stockpot on your kitchen stovetop for canning, making a big batch of freezer soup, steaming lobsters, and making beer.

-This Mama’s tips for picking seafood boil seasoning
+Tips for picking the best Cajun boil seasoning

-So what seafood boil seasoning should you use?
-I swear by Old Bay.
+So what type of Cajun spices should you use?
+I swear by Old Bay Seasoning.

 You can also use Old Bay, Hot and eliminate the two dried chilies.

-However, other people love crab boil seasoning like:
+However, other people love Cajun spice blends for crab boils like:

-Ask around and see what your friends recommend or what’s used in the seafood boil at your favorite Cajun style restaurants.
-You could probably ask the chef what they use.
+Ask around and see what your friends recommend as their favorite Creole seasoning.
+Or see what’s used in the seafood boil at your favorite seafood restaurant.

-If you feel ordering crawfish is too much of a hassle – or trying to eat crawfish is! – then just go by my Cajun Seafood Boil recipe below.
-I’d rather eat lobster than crawfish any day in my seafood boil!
+If you feel ordering crawfish is too much of a hassle – or trying to eat crawfish is – then just go by my Cajun Seafood Boil recipe below.

 Not much of a clams or mussels person?
-Then omit them and add more shrimp and lobster.
+Then omit them and add more fresh seafood, like fresh shrimp and lobster tails.

 Don’t forget to throw in some spicy Andouille sausage into the seafood boiling pot for those picky kids who don’t like seafood.